Maven Commands Cheat Sheet (MVN)

 7. Maven Exec Plugin

-Last year we explored some of the topics that are universally used in software development and so we have quite a library of useful cheat sheets to please your sight and remind of the commands and options developers often forget and google.
+Last year, we explored some of the topics that are universally used in software development, and so we have quite a library of useful Java cheat sheets to please your sight and remind you of the commands and options developers often forget and need to search for.

 And many more.
 You can see all of them on our cheat sheets page.